 Department of Medical Parasitology &amp; Mycology, School of Medicine, Isfahan University of Medical Sciences, Isfahan, Iran

-Background: The most common etiological agents of human dermatophytosis in various parts of world are Trichophyton rubrum, Trichophyton interdigitale, and Epidermophyton floccosum.
-The main aim of this study was designing and evaluating a simple and straight forward multiplex PCR assay for reliable identification/differentiation of these species in clinical isolates.
+Background and Purpose: The most common etiological agents of human dermatophytosis in various parts of the world are Trichophyton rubrum, Trichophyton interdigitale, and Epidermophyton floccosum.
+The main aim of this study was to design and evaluate a simple and straightforward multiplex polymerase chain reaction (PCR)assay for reliable identification/differentiation of these species in clinical isolates.

-Methods: The reliable sequences of several molecular targets of dermatophytes species were used to design a multiplex PCR for identification of common pathogenic dermatophytes.
-The isolates and clinical specimens examined in this study are included 7 standard strains of dermatophytes, 101 isolates of dermatophytes and non-dermatophyte molds/yeasts which had already been identified by sequencing or PCR-RFLP, and 155 clinical samples from patients suspected of cutaneous mycoses.
+Materials and Methods: The reliable sequences of several molecular targets of dermatophytes species were used to design a multiplex PCR for the identification of common pathogenic dermatophytes.
+The isolates and clinical specimens examined in this study included seven standard strains of dermatophytes, 101 isolates of dermatophytes and non-dermatophyte molds/yeasts which had already been identified by sequencing or PCR-restriction fragment length polymorphism (RFLP), and 155 clinical samples from patients suspected of cutaneous mycoses.

-Results: Species-specific primer pairs for T. rubrum and T. interdigitale/T. mentagrophytes were designed based on the sequence data of the translation elongation factor 1-alpha gene, and the primers for E. floccosum targeted the specific sequence of the ITS region.
-The multiplex PCR successfully detected T. rubrum, T. interdigitale/T. mentagrophytes and E. floccosum strains that were identified by sequencing or PCR-RFLP.
-However, the primer pairs selected for T. interdigitale/T. mentagrophytes, cross-reacted with T. tonsurans.
+Results: Species-specific primer pairs for T. rubrum and T. interdigitale/T. mentagrophytes were designed based on the sequence data of the translation elongation factor 1-alpha gene, and the primers for E. floccosum targeted the specific sequence of the internal transcribed spacer region (ITS).
+The multiplex PCR successfully detected T.rubrum, T. interdigitale/T. mentagrophytes, and E. floccosum strains that were identified by sequencing or PCR-RFLP.
+However, the primer pairs selected for T. interdigitale/T. mentagrophytes cross-reacted with Trichophyton tonsurans.
 In testing the PCR system directly for clinical samples, the proportion of positive multiplex PCR was higher than positive culture (68.1% vs. 55.4%, respectively).

-Conclusion: The multiplex assay could detect three common out of several causal agents of dermatophytosis i.e. T. rubrum, T. interdigitale and E. floccosum, therefore, by adding a pan-dermatophyte primers it can be used as a comprehensive detection/identification test
+Conclusion: The multiplex assay could detect three common agents out of several causal agents of dermatophytosis, namely T. rubrum, T. interdigitale, and E. floccosum.Therefore, by adding pan-dermatophyte primers it can be used as a comprehensive detection/identification test.